"Off the Cuff": How to Write When Your Muse Has Taken a Break

 What is Freedom?

-Have you ever stopped to think what true freedom is in writing?
-I mean, writing, along with the other arts like painting, drawing, dance, sculpture etc etc, is an ultimate form of expression.
-If you just write to express your thoughts and for your own pleasure, or in the form of journal or diary, you can write anything you wish without worrying about the opinions of others, spelling, grammar and punctuation.
-This is the true freedom of writing.
+Have you ever stopped to think about what true freedom is in writing?
+I mean, writing, along with other arts like painting, drawing, dance, sculpture etc. is an ultimate form of expression.
+If you just write to express your thoughts and for your own pleasure, or in the form of a journal or diary, you can write anything you wish without worrying about the opinions of others, spelling, grammar and punctuation.
+This is true freedom of writing.

 Cracking 1000 Words

-I just checked the word count on this hub and I am already over 1000, so I seem to be on a roll.
-Once I start writing some strange supernatural force takes over and I just can't stop...well I can, but I have to actually force myself.
+I just checked the word count on this piece and I am already over 1000, so I seem to be on a roll.
+Once I start writing some strange supernatural force takes over and I just can't stop...well, I can, but I have to actually force myself.

 Writing randomly like this is quite invigorating and really so much fun.
 Not having to research the information, spend hours searching for suitable images and photos online etc. It certainly is my preferred form of writing.